AndaChain/continuous-synthesizer/README.md

 ## Usage
 * Run `python play.py` to load all options from *options.cfg*.
+* Run `python play.py --help` to see a list of command-line parameters which can be used to overwrite the values provided by the options file.

 ## Manual
 ### What are frequency boards?
 The window of the program shows a colored area which is called frequency board.
 Each pixel of the window corresponds to a frequency.
 If the mouse button is held, the synthesizer is retuned to the frequency which is associated to the current cursor position.
 A frequency board is created on the basis of text files (see examples in the folder ./frequency_boards).
 Those text files may contain several rows with each row being allowed to hold a different number of frequencies.
 If a row contains, e.g., three frequencies, the program will interpolate between the first and the second and between the second and the third frequency.
+The size of the interpolation area can be defined in the options file.

 ### Parameters in options.cfg
 * *fullscreen*